Here's Where Each Illinois Region Stands on Coronavirus Metrics

 Region 5 –

-Hospitalizations in the region have seen a steady increase since Nov.
-14, currently at 16 with 45% of hospital beds available and 30% of ICU beds.
+Hospitalizations saw an increase Friday, currently at 17 with 43% of hospital beds available and 27% of ICU beds.

 Counties in Region 5 include Alexander, Edwards, Franklin, Gallatin, Hamilton, Hardin, Jackson, Jefferson, Johnson, Marion, Massac, Perry, Pope, Pulaski, Saline, Union, Wabash, Wayne, White and Williamson.
 Union county is the only in Illinois not at "warning level," according to health officials.